opensourceworks-org/using/_posts/2024-09-22-pulling-the-plug.markdown

 ## Pull the plug (partially)

 I think I got a pretty good basic understanding of the languages by now.
-Maintaining 5 different backends is impossible with a full time job.
+Maintaining 5 different backends is impossible with a full time job, family, a dozen other hobbies and interests...
 Next, I'll post my findings for each of them (spoiler: they're all great).
 For the [portfolio website](https://flexworks.eu), I'll stick to Rust, as that currently, and unfortunately, is the only language I'm not using professionally.

 I could have used C/C++ with [facil.io](https://facil.io/) as the reference instead of python, since all the others are compiled too, but I think python is more popular than C/C++, at least for this kind of stuff.